Puńsk: Early history

-The oldest traces of humans in Puńsk territory date back to about 10 000 years BC.
+The oldest traces of humans in Puńsk territory date back to about 10,000 years BC.

 Middle Ages

-In the early medieval ages it was inhabited by the Baltic Yotvingian and Sudovian peoples.
+In the early medieval ages it was inhabited by the Baltic Yotvingians.

 Lithuanian Crusade

 In the 13th century, the Teutonic Knights mostly exterminated the local Balts with only few of them surviving.
 Nowadays only some castle hills (e.g. in Šiurpilis), mounds (e.g. in Eglinė), cemeteries (e.g. in Szwajcaria), village names (e.g. Zervynai, Krosna) and archaeological excavations remind us about their existence.
 Later on the Suwałki Region became overgrown with forests.
 Lithuanian Grand Dukes hunted there.
 In the early 15th century the people from Merkinė and Punia started to colonize this territory again.
 The lake was named Punia, from which the village derived its name.
 Initially, it might have been called Puniškės after Punia, which over time became Puńsk.
 It was one of the first settlements in this territory.
 At the same time the other ones were created, such as: Beržininkai, Seinai or Kreivėnai.